 About the ESG

 Here is a rather detailed description of the ESG procedure.
-The image above may be a little easier to understand.
 Please call if you have any questions about it.

 The ESG is an endoluminal procedure that is performed under general anaesthesia.
 It is intended to mimic the sleeve gastrectomy, reducing the gastric lumen (stomach capacity) by 80% using a series of stitch plications along the length of the stomach from the incisura up to and including a portion of the fundus.
 The procedure involves placement of full thickness stitches using a Helix device.